thomscoder/shikari-game/README.md

 ## Commands
 ### PC
 <strong>Arrow keys</strong> - to move
-<strong>Space bar</strong> -  to break the wall (to break a wall point in the direction of the wall and hit the spacebar)
+<strong>Spacebar</strong> -  to break the wall (to break a wall point in the direction of the wall and hit the spacebar)

 ### Mobile
 <strong>Joystick</strong> - to move